01 / 05

 No lectures.
 The practical stuff that actually works.

 Paper, cardboard (dry!), glass bottles, metal cans, hard plastic bottles (#1 & #2).
 No food residue.
 No styrofoam.
 No soft plastics.
-40% of blue bin content is currently contaminated and gets incinerated anyway.
+40% of blue bin content is contaminated and gets incinerated anyway.